skerkour/bloom-legacy/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security issue, please email us at: security@bloom.sh and do not open an issue.
+If you find a security issue, please email us at: hello@bloom.sh and do not open an issue.
 We'll come back to you faster than the light